 About the Authors

 Sabrina is an English major and Quest contributor, and was an editor of the Quest from January to December of 2022.
 She frequently reports on important breaking stories at Reed.
 She also sometimes writes movie reviews, and runs the Bird of the Week column which she started in 2020.

 As a new editor of the Quest, Declan is already at work on a new version of the Quest site.
 Declan looks forward to working with both new and returning Quest writers this semester, and plans to spend more than a few late nights in the Quest office (before staggering into his 9 AM history class on Thursday morning).

 L is a CS major who spends their free time knitting, drawing, and writing for the Quest.
 You can frequently find them with another cup of coffee at increasingly concerning hours of the day.

-As a second semester editor, Madeleine is feeling good about this semester, mainly because she no longer has a 9am on Thursday mornings, and instead will be able to make it to class (hopefully) a little bit less sleep deprived.
+As a second semester editor, Madeleine is feeling good about this semester, mainly because she no longer has a 9am on Thursday mornings.
 She is looking forward to another semester of singing along to Mamma Mia in the Quest room, and is hoping for little to no scandals this semester (fingers crossed!)